scottwater/blog/blog/_posts/2019-02-01-my-mac-mechanical-keyboard-reviews.md

 ## And we have a winner....

 I am going to stick with the Das Keyboard.
 As I wrote this today, I will miss the backlighting, but I find the 1/4 inch in height makes a noticeable difference and I  can not get past the how WASD is handling the V3 rollout and update requirements.

+**See Update Above** - I eneded up going with a WASD Code MX Brown.